bomonike/bomonike.github.io/museums-roadtrip-usa.md

    * SouthEast: <a target="_blank" href="https://en.wikipedia.org/wiki/Key_West">Key West, Florida</a> ("Home of the Sunset" where you can see the <a target="_blank" href="https://eclipsewise.com/lunar/LEprime/2001-2100/LE2029Jun26Tprime.html">total lunar eclipse on June 26, 2029</a> [<a target="_blank" href="https://en.wikipedia.org/wiki/June_2029_lunar_eclipse">Wikipedia</a>])
    * SouthWest: <a target="_blank" href="https://en.wikipedia.org/wiki/San_Ysidro%2C_San_Diego">San Ysidro, California</a> (the busiest border crossing in the Western Hemisphere)
    <br /><br />

+## Highest

+Denali is the highest peak anywhere in the US, reaching heights of 20,310 feet.
+But it’s located in Alaska.

+Mount Whitney is the tallest point in the contiguous U.S. at a height of 14,494 feet above sea level.
+It's part of the Sierra Nevada mountain range in eastern California.

 <a name="Google_route_map"></a>